zannloo/tp/docs/UserGuide.md

 #### Output if command succeeds:

-- Displays message indicating successful creation of student, along with details of the new student.
+- Displays a message indicating the successful creation of the student, along with details of the new student.

 </box>